guppy-rs/hakari-on-omicron-perf/README.md

 ## Introduction

-I'm the maintainer of [cargo-hakari](https://crates.io/crates/cargo-hakari), a manager for Cargo workspace-hack packages which do feature unification.
-[Rust RFC 3692](https://github.com/rust-lang/rfcs/pull/3692) proposes adding feature unification to Cargo, and as part of that I wanted to gather some data to establish the performance benefits of feature unification.
+[cargo-hakari](https://crates.io/crates/cargo-hakari) is a manager for Cargo workspace-hack packages which do feature unification.
+[Rust RFC 3692](https://github.com/rust-lang/rfcs/pull/3692) proposes adding feature unification to Cargo, and as part of that, its maintainer [Rain](https://github.com/sunshowers) has gathered some data to establish the performance benefits of feature unification.

-I'm using the largest repository at Oxide, [Omicron](https://github.com/oxidecomputer/omicron), for this purpose.
-I've picked a representative set of commands I ran on the repo over the last week.
+The data was gathered against the largest repository at [Oxide](https://oxide.computer), [Omicron](https://github.com/oxidecomputer/omicron).
+(Oxide is Rain's employer as of October 2024.)

 ## Benchmark platform